 - Refresh kitchen labels if needed (we label our trash, and cabinetry to help our guests find the essentials)

 - Deep clean shower

 Day of Check-in: Airbnb Host Checklist

 On the day of check-in, you should only have a few things left to do as you prepare to welcome your guests

-- Change the sheets
+- Make the bed with fresh sheets

-- Fresh kitchen towel in the kitchen
+- Put a fresh kitchen towel folded on the kitchen counter

 - One last scrub of the toilet